top of page

 Ancient people believed

-obsidian were fragments of shooting stars !
+that shining pieces of obsidian were fragments of shooting stars!
 How romantic!

 nattyan_edited.png